'Moore's Law' For Carbon Would Defeat Global Warming

 Lies!
 The users who don't read at that threshold are simply filtering the views themselves, but they are still there.

-Re: MODERATORS ARE CENSORING POSTS (Score:2)
+Re: MODERATORS ARE CENSORING POSTS (Score:3, Insightful)

 Posts criticizing global warming are downvoted because this is a site for science geeks.
 A post criticizing natural selection will also get downvoted.
 Just because there isn't a (-1 dumb) option doesn't mean mods won't act like there is.

-Re: MODERATORS ARE CENSORING POSTS (Score:2)
+Re: MODERATORS ARE CENSORING POSTS (Score:1)

 Moderators are voting down bullshit.